SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/01-Stack-Last-In-First-Out-LIFO.md

 | `(2 + 3) - (2 + 3)` | `(2 + 3)` |
 |  | `(2 + 3)` |

 ## Hints
- - Use a stack, namely an `ArrayDeque()`
+- Use a stack, implemented with`ArrayDeque()`
 - Scan through the expression searching for brackets
    - If you find an opening bracket, push the index into the stack
-   - If you find a closing bracket pop the topmost element from the stack.
+   - If you find a closing bracket, pop the top element from the stack.
 This is the index of the opening bracket.
-   - Use the current and the popped index to extract the sub-expression
+   - Use the current and the popped index to extract the sub-expression [/task-description]

-[/task-description]
 [code-io /]
 [tests]